Sylius/Sylius/docs/customization/controller.rst

     **Resource Controllers** - are based only on one Entity, so they return only the resources they have in their name.
 For instance a ``ProductController`` should return only products.
     **Standard Controllers** - non-resource; these may use many entities at once, they are useful on more general pages.
-    We are extending these controllers only if the actions we want cannot be done through yaml configuration - like sending emails.
+    We are defining these controllers only if the actions we want cannot be done through yaml configuration - like sending emails.

 Why would you customize a Controller?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~